wormhole-foundation/wormhole-docs/tutorials/messaging/cross-chain-token-contracts.md

 1. **Set up the transfer script**

-    1. Create a new file named `transfer.ts` in the `/src` directory:
+    1. Create a new file named `transfer.ts` in the `/script` directory:

         ```bash
-        touch src/transfer.ts
+        touch script/transfer.ts
         ```

     2. Open the file.
-Start with the necessary imports and configurations:
+Start with the necessary imports, interfaces and configurations:

         ```typescript
-        --8<-- "code/tutorials/messaging/cross-chain-token-transfers/snippet-5.ts:1:7"
+        --8<-- "code/tutorials/messaging/cross-chain-token-transfers/snippet-5.ts:1:25"
         ```

         These imports include the essential libraries for interacting with Ethereum, handling file paths, loading environment variables, and managing user input.